Fujifilm X-E3 vs Nikon D5600

 Body comparison: Fujifilm X-E3 vs Nikon D5600

 An illustration of the physical size and weight of the Fujifilm X-E3 and the Nikon D5600 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably larger (34 percent) than the Fujifilm X-E3.
 Moreover, the D5600 is substantially heavier (38 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the D5600 are weather-sealed.